 As expected, collocation impacts the time it takes to train the individual models due to interference across the collocated runs.
 Additionally, as the degree of collocation increases, so does the total time to train the models.
 On the other hand, multiple models finish training simultaneously, increasing training throughput.
 For example, except for the large workloads, 2-way collocation delivers two models in roughly the same time as no-collocation delivers one model.
 3-way collocation with MPS and MIG leads to a 50-110% increase in time per epoch compared to non-collocated case while delivering three model training runs instead of one.
-7-way collocation with MPS and MIG only increases the runtime 2X-2.5X for our smallest workload (Figure 2) while delivering 7 models in parallel.
-These results clearly show that collocation is valuable when a single training run is not large enough for the available GPU compute and memory resources; e.g., the small and medium cases.
+359 7-way collocation with MPS and MIG only increases the 360 runtime 2X-2.5X for our smallest workload (Figure 2) while delivering 7 models in parallel.
+These results clearly show 362 that collocation is valuable when a single training run is not 363 large enough for the available GPU compute and memory resources; e.g., the small and medium cases.
+365 takes roughly as long as training the models in sequence without collocation.
+MIG fairs a little better under 2-way collocation, but is not advantageous.
+Additionally, 3-way and 7-way collocation becomes impossible due to memory constraints.